 Admission to the B.S. degree program is granted on a competitive basis, as space permits.
-Students who enter the program prior to the junior level enroll in the Pre-Criminal Justice program.
-(Completion of the Pre-Criminal Justice program does not guarantee acceptance into the B.S. degree program.)
+Students who enter the program prior to the junior level enroll in the Criminal Justice associate's degree program.
+(Completion of the Criminal Justice associate's degree program does not guarantee acceptance into the B.S. degree program.)